lightcodes845/lightcodes845/README.md

 <!--
 ## 👨‍💼 Professional Experience

-- **Software Engineer** at CUBRe (2020 - Present)
+- **Software Engineer** at CUBRe (2020 - 2024)
    - Architecting and building full stack web applications.
    - Maintaining internal applications.
 - **Software Developer** at Plab2 Accommodations (2022 - 2023)
-   - Engineered and developed full stack applications.
+   - Engineered, developed and maintained full stack applications for the company.
    - SEO and Google analytics.
+- **Software Developer** at Britlux Staycation (2022 - 2023)
+   - Engineered and developed the company's full stack application.
 - **Frontend Engineer** at Homefort Energy (2022 - 2023)
    - Created React web applications from Figma designs. -->